 - Number of Occupied Rooms = 225

 - Total Number of Available Rooms = 250

-Given these assumptions, the occupancy is 90% on this specific day, which we calculated by dividing the number of occupied rooms by the total available rooms.
+Given these assumptions, the occupancy rate is 90%, which we calculated by dividing the number of occupied rooms by the total available rooms.

-In conclusion, we can also back-solve the vacancy rate by subtracting the hotel’s occupancy from one.
+In conclusion, we can also back-solve the vacancy rate by subtracting the hotel’s occupancy rate from one.